2 Hours of EPIC Black Death History Facts: Sleep Stories to Fall Asleep To

 Sleep stories build the framework.
 These books fill in the detail:

-• The Great Mortality by John Kelly — the best narrative account of the Black Death in English.
-Gripping and meticulously researched.
+- The Great Mortality by John Kelly.
+The best narrative account of the Black Death in English, gripping and meticulously researched.

-Find these and more at Skriuwer's curated history collection, with honest reviews and direct Amazon links.
+For more curated dark history and pandemic books, browse the Skriuwer dark history collection with honest reviews and direct Amazon links.
 Subscribe to Learn While You Sleep and there will be new content waiting every night.

 Books You Might Like